geoffhuntsgood/squawksatoo/README.md

 **Header:** If auto-refresh was selected, the header will display the remaining number of bananas in the configured list.

 **Banana List:** Each displayed banana will have a green check button and a red X button next to it.
-Both will mark the banana as completed, but clicking the red X will add to the wrong counter.
+Both will mark the banana as completed; clicking the green check will add to the "correct" counter, but clicking the red X will add to the "wrong" counter.

-**Wrong Counter:** Displays the number of bananas you've marked as wrong.

 **Start Over:** This button will completely reset the pool of bananas based on the previously-selected configuration, and will select the same number of bananas again.